 Your Holiday Home Insurance Questions Answered

-Below is a list of frequently asked questions relating to our overseas holiday home insurance and holiday cottage insurance policies.
+Below is a list of frequently asked questions relating to our holiday cottage insurance policy.
 If you have a question that is not included below, please call 01204 36 50 80 and we will be happy to discuss your insurance query further.
 Alternatively, use the ask our expert facility to email your query and we'll get back to you with an answer.

 - Does the holiday home insurance cover holiday letting as well as private use?